PMA-DM/PMA_Analyses_Public/README.md

 - PMA COVID-19 brief
 - PMA Ethiopia 2019 SDP Technical Report
 - PMA Ethiopia Cohort 1: 6-Weeks and 6-Months MNH Technical Reports

-_We are working on .do files for the following outputs:_
 - PMA Phase 3 XS brief: Household and SDP sections
 - PMA Phase 3 Panel brief

+_We are working on .do files for the following outputs:_
+- PMA Phase 4 XS brief: Household and SDP sections
+- PMA Phase 4 Panel brief

 ***Please note: Data presented in the PMA2020 2-pagers or PMA briefs online represent preliminary results and therefore there may be slight differences between the .do file results and those in the brief.
 Please access [DataLab](https://datalab.pmadata.org/) to cross check any discrepancies and get the final estimates.***